paymoapp/api/sections/tasks.md

-seq | integer | Position (order) of the task in the task list description | text | Task description and notes complete | boolean | If `true` the task is marked as complete billable | boolean | If `true` the task is billable.
-It is used in invoicing when computing the cost of worked time on the task. budget_hours | decimal | Number of budget hours for the task price_per_hour | decimal | Price per hour for the time worked for this task (Note: task price per hour takes precedence over project and user prices per hour). due_date | date | Task due date.
+seq | integer | Position (order) of the task in the task list description | text | Task description and notes complete | boolean | If `true` the task is marked as complete due_date | date | Task due date.
 If task is not completed and due date has passed, the task is overdue. user_id | integer | Id of the user who created the task users | list | List of user ids that are assigned to the task.
-If no users are assigned, anyone assigned to the project sees this task in "My Tasks". created_on | [datetime](datetime.md) | _(read-only)_ Date and time when the task was created updated_on | [datetime](datetime.md) | _(read-only)_ Date and time when the task was last updated
+If no users are assigned, anyone assigned to the project sees this task in "My Tasks". billable | boolean | Only for tasks from billable projects, if `true` the task is billable.
+See [billing](#billing). flat_billing | boolean | Only for tasks from time & materials projects, if `true` the task has a flat rate.
+See [billing](#billing). price_per_hour | decimal | For billable time based tasks, price per hour when billing the time for this task.
+Note: actual hourly rate used depends on project's `hourly_billing_mode`.
+See [project billing](projects.md#billing). budget_hours | decimal | Budget hours for the task estimated_price | decimal | For billable tasks, the estimated task price based on tracked time for time based tasks, and the task flat price for flat rate tasks. invoiced | boolean | For flat rate tasks, if `true`, the task was already invoiced. invoice_item_id | integer | For flat rate tasks, if set, the ID of the invoice line (part of the invoice for the task). created_on | [datetime](datetime.md) | _(read-only)_ Date and time when the task was created updated_on | [datetime](datetime.md) | _(read-only)_ Date and time when the task was last updated